-During 2010, our Board of Directors held four regular meetings and five telephonic special meetings.
-Each incumbent director serving during 2010 attended at least 75% of the total number of Board meetings, and at least 75% of the total number of meetings of committees of which such director is a member.
+During 2011, our Board of Directors held four regular meetings and six telephonic special meetings.
+Each incumbent director serving during 2011 attended at least 75% of the total number of Board meetings, and at least 75% of the total number of meetings of committees of which such director is a member.
 The Board expects, but does not require, all directors and director nominees to attend the Annual Shareholders' Meeting.
-All members of the Board attended the 2010 Annual Shareholders' Meeting.
+All members of the Board attended the 2011 Annual Shareholders' Meeting.
 The Board conducts executive sessions of non-management directors in connection with each regularly scheduled meeting of the Board.
-The executive sessions are presided over by the Lead Director, Bradley Currey, Jr.
+The executive sessions are presided over by the Lead Director, Chilton D. Varner.

-The NYSE has adopted listing standards relating to director independence.
-In addition to requiring that directors satisfy certain "bright line" criteria to be deemed "independent," as that term is defined in the NYSE listing standards, the NYSE listing standards permit the Board to adopt categorical standards to assist it in affirmatively determining that the Company's directors have no material relationship with the Company that would impair such directors' independence.
-The Board has adopted such categorical standards to assist it in determining director independence, and the standards adopted conform to, or are more exacting than, the independence requirements contained in the NYSE listing standards.
+The NYSE has adopted listing standards relating to director independence that require that directors satisfy certain "bright line" criteria to be deemed "independent," as that term is defined in the NYSE listing standards.
 The Board has applied these standards in affirmatively determining that certain of the Company's directors have no material relationship with the Company that would impair such directors' independence, as explained more fully below.
 As required by the NYSE listing standards, the Board considers all material relevant facts and circumstances known to it in making an independence determination, both from the standpoint of the director and from that of persons or organizations with which the director has an affiliation.